Getting Started with FME Flow and Kubernetes

 Introduction

-Kubernetes is an open-source container orchestration tool, which provides the ability to automate deployment, scaling and management of containerised applications.
-If you’re not familiar with containers, check out Getting Started with FME Server and Docker
+Kubernetes is an open-source container orchestration tool that can automate the deployment, scaling, and management of containerized applications.
+If you’re unfamiliar with containers, check out Getting Started with FME Flow and Docker.

-When deploying FME Server on Kubernetes, two tools are required:
+When deploying FME Flow (formerly FME Server) on Kubernetes, two tools are required:

-1. Helm, which is a package manager for Kubernetes which helps you define, install, upgrade and manage Kubernetes applications.
+1. Helm is a package manager for Kubernetes that helps you define, install, upgrade, and manage Kubernetes applications.

-2. Kubectl, which is a command-line tool that lets you control Kubernetes clusters.
-Kubectl needs to be configured to communicate with your cluster.
+2. Kubectl is a command-line tool for controlling Kubernetes clusters.
+It needs to be configured to communicate with your cluster.

 Why use Kubernetes?

-For information on the benefits of Kubernetes and why you might want to use it for FME, see this article: Why would you use a Kubernetes deployment for FME Server?
+For information on the benefits of Kubernetes and why you might want to use it for FME, see this article: Why would you use a Kubernetes deployment for FME Flow?

 Terminology

-When working with Kubernetes, there are some common terms that you should know.
+There are some common terms that you should know when working with Kubernetes.
 All definitions are taken from the Kubernetes documentation.

 Kubernetes Terminology Definition Kubernetes Documentation Reference